tlswg/tls13-spec/draft-ietf-tls-tls13.md

 As of TLS 1.3, this field is deprecated and its value MUST be ignored by all implementations.
 Version negotiation is performed using only the handshake versions.
 (ClientHello.client_version & ServerHello.server_version)
+In order to maximize interoperability with older endpoints, implementations that negotiate the usage of TLS 1.0-1.2 SHOULD set the record layer version number to the negotiated version for the ServerHello and all records thereafter.

 ## Negotiating with an older server